-We want permanent access to quality land for food producers in the Twin Cities Metro.
-We advocate for a region that has permanent and sufficient land – with a diverse array of land tenure options – for people who seek to grow food and meet the food needs of local communities by using agricultural practices that restore landscapes.
+Our region will have permanent and sufficient land – with a diverse array of land tenure options – for people who seek to grow food and meet the food needs of local communities by using agricultural practices that sustain landscapes.
 Agriculture and food production will be recognized as a valuable land use and economic engine in our metropolitan region.

 How are we working to achieve this?

 - We want to bring more people on board!
 Click here to sign up if you’re interested in volunteering — whether that’s for an event, a task, or committee and/or board work.